 In fact, it is never safe to take one’s performance on assignments at face value unless one can be confident that the conditions of the exam will match the conditions of the assignment.
 For example, if you refer to your textbook while solving physics problems, this is not the same as having to solve a physics problem on an exam without your textbook and while under pressure.
 A good grade on that physics assignment would tell you very little about how you will do on the exam.
 In the case of the course that Sally and Bert took, a look at students’ performances over many offerings of the course shows that there is effectively no correlation between assignment grades and exam results.

 Another problem with paraphrasing the textbook very closely is that while I suspect that students who do so are not clear on what they are writing, I have no way of knowing for sure what they do and don’t understand.
-That means I may give a student full points on a question even though that student might have misunderstood the text that he or she paraphrased.
-In that case, getting full points might convince a student that his or her understanding is correct, when in fact it isn’t.
+That means I may give a student full points on a question even though that student might have misunderstood the text that they paraphrased.
+In that case, getting full points might convince a student that their understanding is correct, when in fact it isn’t.
 That student has eliminated any chance for me to find the error… until I grade the exam, that is.
 Then I hear from Berts and Sallys.

 2. Reasonability assumption